Pollinator Stories from Our Members:

 While out gathering these resources, they sometimes also get attacked by conopid flies.
 This fly grows their young inside of bees, and may impact how well bees are able to do their foraging.
 By monitoring workers, Amber can see how bee foraging is impacted by these fly larvae, while also gaining a unique perspective on the secret lives of our lesser-known native bumblebees.

-McIntire Botanical Garden demonstrates that at any stage in a garden’s development, the chance for research exists.
+Botanical Garden of the Piedmont demonstrates that at any stage in a garden’s development, the chance for research exists.
 We at the garden are excited that we can contribute in a small way to the important on-going study of pollinating insects.

-Above Photo: PhD candidate Amber Slatosky monitoring her work at McIntire Botanical Garden
+Above Photo: PhD candidate Amber Slatosky monitoring her work at Botanical Garden of the Piedmont.